Updated – September 2017

 Time of day, Generation and Use

 If you work during the day when solar generation is at its peak, more power is sold back to the grid at a lower price; 7-8c/KWh.
 If you work from home as we do, our power use is more even throughout the day, but is not 3KW, so some would still go back to the grid.
-Is the main benefit from reducing your power bill or selling excess power back to the grid.
+So you need to ask – Is the main benefit from reducing your power bill or selling excess power back to the grid.

 If you sell most of the daytime generation back to the grid, the benefits will be less.
 Likely doubling the payback period.